 In Further Detail:

-We kick the season off on Lake Michigan in April as massive schools of Coho Salmon form in the southern basin of the lake between Chicago and Waukegan.
-While these fish aren't the kind of monsters that we tangle with later in the season, the shear numbers that we can expect to hook into and catch in a period of a just few hours can be truly amazing.
-We will often have 2-3-4 fish on at the same time and our record was 11 fish on at once!
+Windycitysalmon kicks off the season on Lake Michigan in April as massive schools of Coho Salmon assemble in the southern basin of the lake between Chicago and Waukegan.
+While these fish aren't the kind of monsters that we tangle with later in the season, the shear numbers that you can expect to hook into and catch, sometimes in just few hours, can be truly amazing.
+We will often have 2-3-4 fish on at the same time and our record was 10 fish on at once!

-These Coho typically run about 3-6 lbs (18"-24") with limit catches of 20-30 fish in a few hours not at all uncommon.
-Gorging themselves on baitfish, Coho are putting weight on quickly after a long winter and usually by sometime in June - with the numbers of Coho diminishing a little, but including other species of fish - the Coho can be approaching weights of 7-9 lbs.
+These Coho typically run about 3-6 lbs (18"-24") with limit catches of 20-30 fish not at all uncommon.
+Gorging themselves on baitfish, Coho are putting on weight quickly after a long winter and usually by sometime in June - with the numbers of Coho diminishing a little, but the catch including other species of fish - Coho can approach weights of 7-9 lbs.
 Windycitysalmon crews can also hook into a fair number of large Chinook Salmon and Steelhead (Rainbow) Trout during this time of year as well when we find ourselves fishing deeper, common waters inhabited by all three species (Coho, Kings, and Steelhead).
 In this regard, Captain Rick will try his best to give you a shot at these other fish as well when the conditions arise.

-As we enter June, the lake begins to stratify with cold water - which salmon and trout primarily inhabit - descending deeper and fish tend to be less concentrated.
-This time of year will start to yield totally mixed bags of fish from more Coho in the 7-9lb class that we just talked about to the addition of more Lake Trout and Steelhead being caught in the 7-16lb range.
+Moving into later June, the lake begins to stratify with cold water - which salmon and trout primarily inhabit - descending deeper and fish tend to be less concentrated.
+This time of year starts to yield more mixed catches of fish from more Coho in the 7-9lb class to the addition of more Lake Trout and Steelhead being caught in the 5-16lb range.
 Chinook Salmon are starting to be caught in increasing numbers as well.
-This is the time of year when you can expect to catch a large variety of bigger fish and the weather is often the best too.
+This is the time of year when you can expect to catch a large variety of bigger fish and the weather is often very nice too.

-By July we catch fewer Coho but far more and larger Chinook in the 10-20lb+ trophy class range as well as Steelhead (Rainbow Trout) and Lake Trout making up for the difference.
+By July fewer Coho are usually caught but far more and larger Chinook in the 10-20lb+ trophy class range as well as Steelhead (Rainbow Trout) and Lake Trout making up for the difference.
 Our catches this time of year are getting larger still both in numbers of fish caught and in size.

-We typically catch a fair share of Lake Trout and Steelhead (Rainbow Trout) this time year still as well as an occasional Coho and increasing catches of Brown Trout.
+A fair share of Lake Trout and Steelhead (Rainbow Trout) are typically caught this time year still as well as an occasional Coho and possible catches of Brown Trout.
 This is an exciting time to be on the lake fishing for trophy, line screaming Chinook!
 For most people, these fish - along with our Lake, Brown, and Rainbow Trout - will be the largest and hardest fighting fish our customers have ever caught in their lives.

-Depending on several factors such as timing of the Chinook run and weather, we will usually catch Chinook well into October.
-However, the Fall season also offers outstanding fishing opportunities for spawning Lake Trout on Waukegan's offshore reefs as well as Brown Trout in shallow water.
-Both trout fisheries in September and October can be hard to match anywhere in the world, offering anglers the chance to tangle with some monsters in the 10-20lb+ trophy class.
+Depending on several factors such as timing of the Chinook run and weather, we usually catch Chinook well into October.
+However, the Fall season also offers outstanding fishing opportunities for huge spawning Lake Trout on Waukegan's offshore reefs as well as possible Brown Trout in shallow water.
+The Lake Trout fishing in late September and October can be hard to match anywhere in the world, offering anglers the chance to tangle with some monsters in the 15-20lb+ trophy class.
 It is in this regard that September and October can usually offer some unique versatility in terms of what species we choose to target on any particular day and weather can often be downright gorgeous too.
 Many people and even many charter captains alike overlook this fishery in the fall in the belief that the good fishing ends as the days get shorter and the air feels a little cooler.
-It is simply not true and we urge your to consider coming in September and October as equally as you would any other time during the season.
+It is simply not true and Captain Rick urges you to consider coming in September and October as equally as you would any other time during the season.

-As you can see, there are several different 'hot' times to go salmon & trout fishing during the spring, summer, and fall and when we don't encounter a hot bite, fishing is still usually very good, offering an exciting "mixed bag" of fish to be caught.
-Many of our customers will come to experience more than one of these 'seasons' each year.
+As you can see, there are many different times of the season to consider salmon & trout fishing during the spring, summer, and fall.
+And when we don't encounter a hot bite, fishing is still usually good, offering an exciting "mixed bag" of fish to be caught.
+Many seasoned Windycitysalmon customers come fishing several times each season to target specific species at their best times.